Home » Weather Instruments: What Each One Measures and How They Work

 The practical choice for most home observers

 A home weather station integrates most of the instruments above into a single outdoor sensor suite that transmits wirelessly to an indoor console or phone app.
-A typical consumer weather station measures temperature, humidity, atmospheric pressure, wind speed, wind direction, and rainfall simultaneously.
+A typical consumer weather station measures temperature, humidity, atmospheric pressure, wind speed, wind direction, and rainfall simultaneously, with optional sensors for UV, solar radiation, and lightning.

-Station Temp Pressure Wind Rain Solar Best for
+Station Temp Pressure Wind Rain Solar/UV Best for

 Ambient WS-2902C Optional Best overall value